Luke-Soko/digester_efficiency/index.md

 The capital cost varies among these three digester types, though their biogas production varies as well.
 My first question: what is the digestion efficiency of each type of digester?
-My second question: given a number of livestock and digester type, what is the daily biogas production?
+My second question: given a number of and digester type, what is the daily biogas production?

 I calculate the efficiency at which each digester type generates biogas using the EPA Agstar Digester Database